 Action: Change notifications volume

-In an office environment, it can be appropriate to have the notifications turn off – so you don’t disturb others around you.
+In an office environment, it can be appropriate to have the notifications turned off – so you don’t disturb others around you.
 I have a recipe that when my phone connects to the WiFi at work, it automatically turns my notifications off (silent).
 Another recipe returns the ringer to full volume when I leave the WiFi area (i.e. leave the office, so I don’t miss anything on my way home).

 Trigger: When entering a defined area using the phone’s GPS